JMU-CS/jmu_pytest_utils/README.md

 See the [examples](examples) directory for documentation and test assignments.

-See the [HISTORY](HISTORY) file for background information about this project.
+See the [HISTORY](HISTORY.md) file for background information about the project.